 Hire a Bankruptcy Attorney Today

-Whether you are thinking about a Chapter 7 bankruptcy or a Chapter 13 bankruptcy, finding the right bankruptcy attorney in Los Angeles is important.
+Whether you are thinking about a Chapter 7 bankruptcy attorney or a Chapter 13 bankruptcy attorney, finding the right bankruptcy attorney in Los Angeles is important.
 Consumer Action Law Group has a team of California Lawyers that will meet with you or talk to you on the phone for free, before you make any decisions about filing.
 Your situation is unique to you.
 You may be filing bankruptcy to keep your home while Atari may be filing for reasons of profitability or mismanagement.
 Talk to one of the lawyers at Consumer Action Law Group today and get a fresh start tomorrow.